 While QlikView is all about Big Data, Tableau is about Data Visualization.
 A user can connect Tableau to almost any data source, including Microsoft Excel and web-based data.
 It provides immediate insight by converting text-based data into visually appealing and interactive visualizations.
 It works on the premise that pictorial representation of data (done amazingly appealing by Tableau) conveys a message better than simple numbers and text.

 QlikView and Tableau have some differences that make them unique and suitable for specific types of usage.

 QlikView is one of the best business intelligence tools adding 11 customers each day globally.
-It scores higher in customer loyalty and gives satisfactory performance with a wide range of features.
+It scores higher in customer loyalty and gives a satisfactory performance with a wide range of features.
 It is one of the few visualization software that provides an integrated business intelligence platform and comes with excellent training manuals and tutorials that can interest users.
-QlikView is easy to deploy and configurable, and starts creating reports in no time.
+QlikView is easy to deploy and configurable and starts creating reports in no time.